Photo by Yepo

 General: Hotels, private transfers, meals as listed (B = Breakfast, L = Lunch, D = Dinner), Inca Trail as listed.

-Inca Trail: Transfer from hotel to Inca Trail in private vehicle, all camping and cooking equipment, sleeping bag, liner, and pillows, thermarests, large two-person tents, dining tent, toilet tent, emergency first-aid kit and oxygen, qualified, English-speaking Inca Trail guide, all porters (to carry 4-6kg of personal belongings and all communal kit), cook team, hotel in Aguas Calientes, superior room in 3* hotel, guided tour of Machu Picchu, entry to the Inca Trail and Machu Picchu, bus transfers to and from the ruins, train from Machu Picchu to Ollantaytambo or Poroy and bus to Cusco, breakfast and lunch days 1-5, dinner days 1-3 (B = Breakfast, L = Lunch, D = Dinner).
+Inca Trail: Transfer from hotel to Inca Trail in private vehicle, all camping and cooking equipment, sleeping bag, thermarests, large two-person tents, dining tent, toilet tent, emergency first-aid kit and oxygen, qualified, English-speaking Inca Trail guide, all porters (to carry 4-6kg of personal belongings and all communal kit), cook team, standard room in Inkaterra Machu Picchu Pueblo hotel, guided tour of Machu Picchu, entry to the Inca Trail and Machu Picchu, bus transfers to and from the ruins, train from Machu Picchu to Ollantaytambo or Poroy and bus to Cusco, breakfast and lunch days 1-5, dinner days 1-3 (B = Breakfast, L = Lunch, D = Dinner).

 General: International or domestic flights (we can look for these), meals not indicated, insurance, tips, personal items, alcoholic or soft drinks

-Inca Trail: Personal belongings, personal expenses, tips and dinner in Aguas Calientes & Cusco (day 4 + 5), international flights (we can book for these for you), insurance, entry to Huayna Picchu, upgrade to Machu Picchu hotel
+Inca Trail: Personal belongings, personal expenses, tips and dinner in Aguas Calientes & Cusco (day 4 + 5), international flights (we can book for these for you), insurance, entry to Huayna Picchu

 4-5 star hotels in towns for 6 nights, (upgrades available, please ask, extra cost), tents 3 nights on Inca Trail with thermarests, 2-3 man high quality tents, dining tents and toilet tent.